From Trauma to Triumph: Understanding the Root Causes of Abuse and the Path to Restoration

 The gravity of Kilbourne’s work lies in the chilling link she establishes between this objectification and the reality of systemic abuse.
 She and many other psychologists have shown that turning a person into an object is the psychological for violence, as it is far easier to justify the abuse of a “thing” than a human being.
 This pervasive sexualization and “dismemberment” of images extends its reach to children and, increasingly, to men, distorting healthy relationships and fueling global crises of self-image, eating disorders, and addiction.
 Ultimately, Kilbourne’s research serves as both a profound warning and a call to consciousness, urging us to recognize these predatory patterns so that we may reclaim a society built on mutual respect and the restoration of human dignity.

-• Resource: This is her site and surveys some of her work on this issue.
+• This is her site and surveys some of her work on this issue.

 https://www.jeankilbourne.com/films/